A fool with a tool is still a fool

 > Don’t prove, just explain

 At various points in my articles, I recommend that you follow the slogan: “Don’t prove, just explain.” in your applications.
 It is important to take both elements seriously.
 This means that you should definitely use a certain aspect of your work experience to your advantage even if you have no real “proof” of it.
 In most cases, a reasonable explanation as to why you see it that way is sufficient.
 But: There should definitely be a justification!
-Those who throw around hollow phrases make themselves ridiculous.
+Those who throw around hollow phrases render themselves ridiculous.

 For example, avoid statements like these:

-Such a self-portrayal is merely an unsubstantiated claim because none of the three statements in this example (“creative”, “responsible” and “best-suited”) is backed up by relevant information.
+Such a self-portrayal is merely an unsubstantiated claim because none of the three statements in this example (“creative”, “responsible” and “optimally suited”) is backed up by relevant information.
 As a result, it will be of little benefit to you.
 Strangely enough, such phrases are often used by people who otherwise lack self-confidence when applying.

 Here is a way to do better: